nicknash/RelaSharp/README.md

 }
 ```

 It then creates a thread for each of the functions in ThreadEntries.
 Most importantly, it then takes over the scheduling of these threads.
-It does this by initially making all the threads wait their own condition variable, and then waking the one chosen by the so-called scheduling strategy (which can be either random or exhaustive).
+It does this by initially making all the threads wait on their own condition variable, and then waking the one chosen by the so-called scheduling strategy (which can be either random or exhaustive).
 Every time an instrumented instruction is executed, for example RVolatile.Read, a call is made to the scheduler.
 This gives it the opportunity to pre-empt the running thread by waking another thread and blocking the currently running thread.

 ### Random Scheduling